ROSKKO/Natu-Support/README.md

 I have no contact or knowledge of the owner of the server, I did this code with the porpouse of supporting the server.

 ***
 All code in here is in python.
+Meaning that, if you want to this code work in your pc, you need to have python installed.
+If that is not the case, you can download it here: https://www.python.org/downloads/